Early settlers in Ranger were the Anthony Lewis and the W.L. Jackson

 Marilyn and Joanne, Dr. C.L.
 Jackson & wife, Nietta

-barber himself in Ranger.
-His father, Anthony Lewis, at one time,
+a longtime barber himself in Ranger.
+His father, Anthony Lewis,

-studied to be a doctor and she a nurse.
-Walter had heard of a new
+where he studied to be a doctor and she a nurse.
+Walter had heard

-town springing up in Eastland County but he was sidetracked by having
+of a new town springing up in Eastland County but he was sidetracked

-to serve his country in WWI.
-He opened Bethesda Medical Center in
+by having to serve his country in WWI.
+He opened Bethesda Medical

-Maryland.
-The hospital was new and did not have patients yet so the
+Center in Maryland.
+The hospital was new and did not have patients

-staff served at the whim of the Commanders there and, for instance,
+yet so the staff served at the whim of the Commanders there and, for

-they had to make a patriotic silent movie with Charley Chaplin where
+instance, they had to make a patriotic silent movie with Charley

-the doctors had to dress up like soldiers and act out the military
+Chaplin where the doctors had to dress up like soldiers and act out

-scenes since all the "real" soldiers were overseas fighting the "real"
+the military scenes since all the "real" soldiers were overseas

 Dr. W.L.
 Jackson, Dr. C.L.
 Jackson & wife, Exa Marilyn &